English as a second or foreign language: United States

 An MA in TESOL may or may not meet individual state requirements for K–12 public school teachers.
 It is important to determine if a graduate program is designed to prepare teachers for adult education or K–12 education.

 The MA in TESOL typically includes second-language acquisition theory, linguistics, pedagogy, and an internship.
 A program will also likely have specific classes on skills such as reading, writing, pronunciation, and grammar.
 Admission requirements vary and may or may not require a background in education and/or language.
 Many graduate students also participate in teaching practica or clinicals, which provide the opportunity to gain experience in classrooms.

 In addition to traditional classroom teaching methods, speech pathologists, linguists, actors, and voice professionals are actively involved in teaching pronunciation of American English—called accent improvement, accent modification, and accent reduction—and serve as resources for other aspects of spoken English, such as word choice.

-It is important to note that the issuance of a teaching certificate or license for K–12 teachers is not automatic following completion of degree requirements.
+The issuance of a teaching certificate or license for K–12 teachers is not automatic following completion of degree requirements.
 All teachers must complete a battery of exams (typically the Praxis test or a specific state test subject and method exams or similar, state-sponsored exams) as well as supervised instruction as student teachers.
 Often, ESL certification can be obtained through extra college coursework.
 ESL certifications are usually only valid when paired with an already existing teaching certificate.
 Certification requirements for ESL teachers vary greatly from state to state; out-of-state teaching certificates are recognized if the two states have a reciprocity agreement.

 The following document states the qualifications for an ESL certificate in the state of Pennsylvania.